 I cannot wait to use this space to curate something brand new.
 My next artistic pursuit has essentially been 4 years in the making.
 I wouldn't be able to attack this idea without meeting the people I've met and doing all the wacky things I've done with my art.
 Its been an ongoing learning experience and this is a dream that I cannot wait to make a reality.
-I think this is the big one, guys.
-I'll be combining three passions: painting and sewing and maybe even *more*.
-I'll let you ponder that one.
+Slow and steady.

 Gotta go change a diaper ...